QNIS is a charity promoting excellence in community nursing to improve the health and wellbeing of people and communities across Scotland.

 - The advisory groups, with CEND, ensure that the risks associated with these elements of work are identified, managed and reviewed.

 - The Retired Queen’s Nurse Welfare Advisory group meets twice a year, which includes all Volunteer Visitors.
 This group has oversight of implementing and reviewing safeguarding policies and systems for the Volunteer Visitors.
-The Welfare Manager has responsibility to support and coordinate the visitors.
-The Welfare Manager is responsible for updating and distributing a ‘Volunteer Visitor Handbook’, which is reviewed annually.
+The Business Support Manager has responsibility to support and coordinate the visitors.
+The Business Support Manager is responsible for updating and distributing a ‘Volunteer Visitor Handbook’, which is reviewed annually.

 - There is no open recruitment for Volunteer Visitors.
 Instead, Volunteer Visitors are current or former nurses, who are nominated by a trusted current or former colleague, or a person known to QNIS.